The Writing King Your Ethical Ghostwriter. Your Story, Done Right.

 Why does vocabulary matter for writers?

 Because the right word does what an approximate one cannot.
 Precise vocabulary gives a writer control over meaning, tone, and effect; the gap between a sentence that lands and one that slides past is often a single well-chosen word.
-A wider range means more options for saying exactly what you mean, which is the heart of the craft.
+A wider range means more options for saying exactly what you mean, the heart of the craft.

 Does a big vocabulary mean using fancy words?